Spider-Man and the Fantastic Four: Issue Two

 Spider-Man swings home to change out of his damaged costume.
 As he converses with Mary Jane and Aunt May, they suddenly transform into silver-skinned aliens, telling Peter that merging with the H'Mojen is a positive step for humanity, and warning him not to fight it.
 Frustrated, sick to his stomach, but not merged for some reason, Spider-Man departs.

 Meanwhile, Reed and Sue arrive at the park and find aliens overwhelming Ben and Johnny.
 When they try to fight them off, their teammates stop them, as the attackers are revealed to be citizens who have merged with the H'Mojen and embraced the experience.
 Racing home to check on their family, the Fantastic Four (with Spider-Man in tow) discover that Franklin, Valeria and Alicia Masters are unchanged.
-Reed deduces that if a person's DNA is sufficiently different from base humanity, the merging process doesn't work on them.
-A TV broadcast reveals that the superhumans who have merged (including Captain America and Iron Man) are subduing those who haven't (such as Ms. Marvel and Luke Cage) and that these dissidents, as well as those with physical handicaps and other such abnormalities, are being placed into "aboriginal reservations" so as they will not interfere with the merge.
+Reed deduces that if a person's DNA is sufficiently different from base humanity, the merging process does not work on them.
+A TV broadcast reveals that the superhumans who have merged (including Captain America and Iron Man) are subduing those who have not (such as Ms. Marvel and Luke Cage) and that these dissidents, as well as those with physical handicaps and other such abnormalities, are being placed into "aboriginal reservations" so as they will not interfere with the merge.

 The group splits up to try to find some answers, all unsuccessfully.
-Johnny and Spider-Man travel to the Sanctum Sanctorum to find Doctor Strange and Wong have been merged, and the Sorcerer Supreme is now only able to perform card tricks (which to his own mind are astounding).
+Johnny and Spider-Man travel to the Sanctum Sanctorum to find Doctor Strange and Wong have been merged with the H'Mojen, and Strange is now only able to perform card tricks (which to his own mind are astounding).
 Sue and Ben try to stop the Imperator, but are barely able to so much as stall the assimilation process.
 Reed runs several simulations on his computer, but cannot come up with a way to reverse the merge without killing both entities.
 When the heroes regroup, Reed declares that he will use an experimental shuttle to travel to other galaxies that have been previously merged with the H'Mojen to see how they have dealt with their new lives.
 He names Spider-Man as his replacement as he leaves.
 Shortly after, the remaining Four are confronted with the Imperator and the assimilated Governor of New York, who send three massive Triax creatures to stop their interference.